alpaka-group/llama/docs/pages/virtualrecord.rst

 WARNING: This is an experimental feature and might completely change in the future.

-A :cpp:`llama::VirtualRecord` implementes the C++ tuple interface itself to allow destructuring:
+A :cpp:`llama::VirtualRecord` implements the C++ tuple interface itself to allow destructuring:

 .. code-block:: C++